 When a buyer attempts to purchase a home using a VA home loan, their sales contract should include a financing contingency which stipulates that the contracts for both the loan and the property are subject to VA approval.

-A VA purchase loan allows veterans, servicemembers and surviving spouses the opportunity to purchase a home at a competitive interest rate, with zero money down.
+A VA purchase loan allows veterans, servicemembers and surviving spouses the opportunity to purchase a home, at a competitive interest rate, with zero money down.
 It’s also the ideal option for individuals who have had difficulty finding other sources of financing to purchase a home.

 It’s also possible for borrowers to refinance a non-VA home loan into a VA loan, and the VA will guaranty up to 100% of the value of the borrower’s home.

-When a veteran or active-duty servicemember opts to take advantage of an interest rate reduction refinance loan, they’re able to lower their interest rate by refinancing their existing VA loan, thereby reducing monthly mortgage payments.
+When a veteran or active-duty servicemember opts to take advantage of an interest rate reduction refinance loan (also known as an IRRRL), they’re able to lower their interest rate by refinancing their existing VA loan, thereby reducing their monthly mortgage payments.